Shervina-lim/docker-ros-gui/README.md

 Future improvement:

-- use user instead of root so can easily copy and paste stuff from container to local computer.
+- write one for user